ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

   .
 ```

 Let's take a look at the `motion.yaml` file.
-This file indicates load 2 Dynamixels.
-First Dynamixel has name 'pan' and second Dynamixel has name 'tilt'.
+This file indicates load 2 DYNAMIXEL.
+First DYNAMIXEL has name 'pan' and second DYNAMIXEL has name 'tilt'.
 In this file, three motion was registered.

 ```
 joint: